 We have strict quality standards that manufacturers of our handsets must meet.
 We also provide one year warranties on all our handsets during which handset repairs are made generally free of charge.
 In addition, our nationwide sales and distribution system, in particular DoCoMo Shops, provides convenient after-sales service.
 Historically, we have experienced limited subscriber complaints about handsets and few handset returns.
 However, as handsets continue to become more sophisticated and technologically advanced, we expect to experience more complaints and returns.
-In 2001, we recalled 240,000 P503i HYPER handsets, 430,000 SO503i handsets and approximately 1,500 NEC 3G handsets because of software problems.
+In 2001, we recalled 240,000 P503i handsets, 430,000 SO503i handsets and approximately 1,500 FOMA N2001 handsets because of software problems.
 The handset manufacturers were responsible for the costs of the recall.
+In April 2002, a technical problem was discovered in our Mova R211i mobile phones and therefore sales were suspended and we provided replacement phones to the approximately 7,400 Mova R211i mobile phone customers.